iliaskarim/CocoaSoundCloudAPI/README.md

 1. Go to your project directory.

-2. Add SoundCloudAPI as a Git Submodule
+2. Add the required GIT Submodules

+    // For the API
+    git submodule add git://github.com/nxtbgthng/OAuth2Client.git
-		git submodule add git://github.com/soundcloud/CocoaSoundCloudAPI.git SoundCloudAPI
+    git submodule add git://github.com/soundcloud/CocoaSoundCloudAPI.git

-3. Update the Submodules
+    // For the UI (iOS only)
+    git submodule add git://github.com/nxtbgthng/JSONKit.git
+    git aubmodule add git://github.com/nxtbgthng/OHAttributedLabel.git

-		git submodule update --init --recursive
+    git submodule add git://github.com/soundcloud/CocoaSoundCloudUI.git

 ### In Xcode

-1. Drag the `SoundCloudAPI.xcodeproj` file below your project file.
-If it asks you to save this as a Workspace, say yes.
-For projects in the _root_ hierarchy of a workspace, Xcode ensures "implicit dependencies" between them.
-That's a good thing.
+1. Create a Workspace containing all those submodules added above.

-2. To be able to find the Headers, you still need to add `SoundCloudAPI/**` to the `Header Search Path` of the main project.
+2. To be able to find the Headers, you still need to add `../**` (or `./**` depending on your setup) to the `Header Search Path` of the main project.

 3. Now the Target needs to know about the new libraries it should link against.
 So in the _Project_, select the _Target_, and in _Build Phases_ go to the _Link Binary with Libraries_ section.
 Add the following:

-    * `libSoundCloudAPI.a` (or `SoundCloudAPI.framework` for a Desktop projects)
+    * `libSoundCloudAPI.a` (`SoundCloudAPI.framework` on Mac OS X)
+    * `libOAuth2Client.a` (`OAuth2Client.framework` on Mac OS X)
+    * `libJSONKit.a` (iOS only)
+    * `libOHAttributedLabel.a` (iOS only)
+    * `libSoundCloudUI.a` (iOS only)
     * `QuartzCore.framework`
     * `AddressBook.framework`
     * `AddressBookUI.framework`